formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 ```

 The script terminates after around 60s and creates a file called
-`table.csv`, which contains the results for Table 2 for WASP.
+`table.csv`, that contains the results from Table 2 for WASP.

-To obtain the results for only one row of the table point
+To obtain the results for only one row of the table, point
 the script to the desired category:

 ```sh